Phone records cast doubt on credibility of ex-Sinn Féin councillor's statement

 He has been told his application is not dependent on his evidence in this trial.

-Unbeknownst to both men, gardaí secretly recorded Dowdall and Mr Hutch as they travelled to Northern Ireland to meet republicans shortly after Mr Byrne’s murder.
+Unbeknownst to both men Gardaí secretly recorded Dowdall and Mr Hutch as they travelled to Northern Ireland to meet republicans shortly after Mr Byrne’s murder.

-In evidence given before Christmas, Dowdall admitted that in the recordings he and Mr Hutch discussed handing over three AK-47 guns to dissident republicans “for free.”
+In evidence given before Christmas Dowdall admitted that in the recordings he and Mr Hutch discussed handing over three AK47 guns to dissident republicans “for free.”

-He described his comments in the secret recordings as bravado, nervousness and telling Mr Hutch what he wanted to hear.
+He described his comments in the secret recordings as bravado, nervousness and telling Gerard Hutch what he wants to hear.

 Dowdall also said he was on tablets for depression at the time.

-Before Christmas, Dowdall told the court Mr Hutch admitted to him that he was of two men who shot Mr Byrne dead.
+Before Christmas Dowdall told the court that Mr Hutch admitted to him that he was of two men who shot David Byrne dead.

-He accepted there was no corroboration of that.
+He accepted there is no corroboration of that.

-Asked why he had not raised Mr Hutch’s alleged admission in the secret recordings, Dowdall said: “I wouldn’t have asked him questions.”
+Asked why he had not raised Mr Hutch’s alleged admission in the secret recordings Dowdall said: “I wouldn’t have asked him questions.”

-When cross-examined before Christmas, Dowdall also described many of his statements in his audio-visually recorded Garda interviews in the presence of his solicitor as “rubbish”.
+When cross-examined before Christmas Dowdall also described many of his statements in his audio-visually recorded Garda interviews in the presence of his solicitor as “rubbish”.

 He said he was in fear of his and his family’s life at the time.